-Bronwen is widely regarded as the finest equine and thoroughbred photographer in Australia, and one of the best in the world.
+Bronwen is widely regarded as the finest equine and thoroughbred photographer in Australia, and also one of the very best in the world.
 She specialises in the creation of unique, dynamic and dramatic images on the racetrack and at stud.
-And while there will always be other photographers seeking to emulate or compete with her style her work remains the firm industry benchmark.
+While there will always be other photographers who seek to emulate or compete with her style, Bronwen's work remains the industry benchmark.

 Bronwen had a special affinity with the now retired unbeaten world champion Black Caviar.
 Her library contains the most complete set of images on and off the track of any photographer or photographic agency.
 Bronwen's images adorn the front and back covers of Gerard Whateley's acclaimed 2012 book titled "Black Caviar - the Authorised Story" as well as a large number inside the book, and her work was featured prolifically within the 2013 Illustrated Edition of the same book.

 In addition to Gerard's book, shortly after Black Caviar's retirement on 17 April 2013 Bronwen worked with the team at Australia Post Philatelic for the commemorative Black Caviar stamp and it's associated products.
 The stamp, which bears Bronwen's superb head study of the champion, was launched in Melbourne at the 2013 World Stamp Expo on 10 May 2013.
 In addition to the stamp, the Royal Australian Mint and ESP selected Bronwen's images to be used on the commemorative Black Caviar coins in 2013.
 Click on the following links for details of the Coins and the Stamp.
 The Black Caviar stamps joins Bronwen's images of Saintly winning the 1996 Melbourne Cup on one of the 4 Commemorative 150th anniversary of the Melbourne Cup stamps, and Heath Ryan and Regardez Moi on the 2014 Dressage stamp which were also published by Australia Post.